Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/GraphicsOverlay/AddGraphicsWithSymbols/readme.md

 ## Additional information

 To set a symbol style across a number of graphics (e.g. showing trees as graphics sharing a symbol in a park), see the "Add graphics with renderer" sample.

 ## Tags

-SimpleFillSymbol, SimpleLineSymbol, SimpleMarkerSymbol
+display, fill, graphics, line, marker, overlay, point, symbol